LennaHammer/English/EVP/out/words_determiner.md

 [A2]In negative sentences, "much" is used to say that there is not a large amount of something.
 - She doesn't earn much money.
 - Peter didn't say much in the meeting.
-- "Is there any wine left?"
-"Not much."
+- "Is there any wine left?" "`Not` much."

 ## 66. much ## determiner ; pronoun
 /mʌtʃ/ too much/so much